 - Rock, stone and mineral items – including granite, marble, fossils, geodes, gem stones, crystals or similar items

 - Packaging (external) – e.g. if items are sent in a suitcase, musical instrument case or in the manufacturer or retailer’s original packaging without adequate external packaging, Parcelforce Worldwide will not be liable for damage to the suitcase, musical instrument case or manufacturer or retailer’s packaging.

 Perishable foodstuffs and articles: All perishable items, including food, eggs, cakes, plants, flowers, seeds and medicines, may only be sent in accordance with the terms and conditions set out under the heading "Perishable foodstuffs and articles".
 Please visit our prohibitions and restrictions pages for more information.

-- UK services: Parcels for delivery in the UK which contain perishable foodstuffs or articles must be sent by a next day service as a minimum requirement, and be able to withstand transit times of at least 48 hours.
+- UK services: Parcels for delivery in the UK which contain perishable foodstuffs or articles must be sent by a next day service as a minimum requirement, and be able to withstand transit times of at least two working days.
 Items sent on a Friday must be sent on a next day Saturday parcel delivery service.
-Claims for damage will not be accepted where the goods have perished and the parcel was delivered within 48 hours.
+Claims for damage will not be accepted where the goods have perished and the parcel was delivered within two working days.
 Claims for damage caused by late delivery will not be accepted where this was outside of our control.

 - International services: Items containing perishable foodstuffs or articles sent using our international parcel services are completely excluded from compensation.